mmugwin/relcon-home-display-pure-python/README.md

 sudo apt-get install libsdl2-image-2.0-0
 ```

+6. Enable the hardware serial port on the Raspberry Pi.
+7. Save the folder that contains the home display code on the Desktop.
+You can clone it from this repo, or send it to the Raspberry Pi another way.
-6. Enable the Raspberry Pi to bypass the desktop at boot.
+8. Enable the Raspberry Pi to bypass the desktop at boot.
 There are many ways to do this, and for this development we did the following:

 Run